Muzz (album)

-Muzz is the eponymous studio album by American rock supergroup Muzz.
+Muzz is the studio album by American rock supergroup Muzz.
 The album was released on June 5, 2020, through Matador Records.

 Four singles were released ahead of the album: "Bad Feeling", "Red Western Sky", "Broken Tambourine", and "Knuckleduster".

 The album was met with positive critical reception, with contemporary music journalists praising Paul Banks' vocals in a softer setting.

 Background

 The members of Muzz: Paul Banks, Josh Kaufman, and Matt Barrick, have been friends since the early 2000s, during the height of the New York City post-punk revival scene.
 The three began recording demos, which laid the foundation for Muzz as far back as 2015.
 In late 2019 into early 2020, the band began recording material for a studio album under the name "Muzz".

 On April 15, 2020, the album was announced, corresponding with their third single, "Red Western Sky".

 Release and promotion

 Singles

 Muzz released four singles prior to their self-titled album.
 The first single, "Bad Feeling", was released on March 5, 2020.
 "Broken Tambourine", the first official single through Matador, came out a few weeks later, on March 24.

 On April 15, 2020, the third single "Red Western Sky" was released, along with an accompanying music video.

 "Knuckleduster" was the fourth and final single released.
 The single was released on May 28, 2020, a week ahead of the album's release.